Big Brother VIP (Albanian TV series): History

 In September 2017, it was rumored that Top Channel had decided to start the celebrity version after the success of the original version.
 The celebrity version of the show was expected to start during the 2017–2018 television season.
-The show was confirmed for its first season in early January 2018 with a trailer along with the renewals of The Voice Kids Albania.
+The show was confirmed for its first season in early January 2018 with a trailer along with the renewals of The Voice Kids.
 The first trailer of the show premiered on 29 January 2018 and read "...It's hard, being a VIP!
 They deserve to relax!
 And where is the VIP resort?!
 Big Brother Vip ... coming soon only on Top Channel."
 In 2019, Top Channel announced that Big Brother would come back for the 2019–2020 television season in Albania, but they didn't say if will be an original or a celebrity version.

 However, plans for production were never officially released until 2021, where on 17 May 2021, Top Channel announced that the season would air later in the year, after a four-year hiatus from the original version.
 They also announced that applications were open to all Albanian celebrities.
 On 12 August 2021, Top Channel confirmed that the season would air in October 2021.
 Top Channel released in August 2021, a trailer and read "We have been told that you miss him." and at the end of the trailer we hear Arbana Osmani telling "Returns soon on Top Channel.".
 On 30 September 2021, Top Channel announced that the show will begin airing on 5 October 2021.
 The show was originally scheduled to last 100 days, with the finale on 11 January 2022.
 However, due to satisfactory ratings, the show was extended by over one month, making it 137 days long and with the finale on 18 February 2022.